Submit by January 31, 2024

 - Public sector external auditors.

-“In order to develop high-quality international standards and effectively promote IPSAS adoption, IPSASB volunteers need diverse backgrounds and skillsets,” said Ian Carruthers, IPSASB Chair.
-“With the continuing global transition to accrual IPSAS, I strongly encourage individuals that are using IPSAS, or actively transitioning to IPSAS, to apply and nominate candidates.
-In addition to the global impact volunteers can make, Board participation is also a valuable experience that benefits the volunteer and its nominating or employing organization.”
+“To develop high-quality international standards and effectively promote IPSAS adoption, IPSASB volunteers need diverse backgrounds and skillsets,” said Ian Carruthers, IPSASB Chair.
+“With the continuing global transition to accrual IPSAS, I strongly encourage jurisdictions that are using IPSAS, or actively transitioning to IPSAS, to nominate candidates.
+This term will be during a landmark period of the IPSASB’s strategy and work program as it undertakes the development of sustainability standards in addition to its ongoing financial reporting activities.
+Engaging in this important work provides an opportunity to make a significant impact, while providing valuable experience that benefits the volunteer and its supporting organization.”

 About the IPSASB

 The International Public Sector Accounting Standards Board (IPSASB) works to strengthen public financial management globally through developing and maintaining accrual-based International Public Sector Accounting Standards® (IPSAS®) and other high-quality financial reporting guidance for use by governments and other public sector entities.
 It also raises awareness of IPSAS and the benefits of accrual adoption.
-The Board receives support from the Asian Development Bank, the Chartered Professional Accountants of Canada, the New Zealand External Reporting Board, and the governments of Canada and New Zealand.
+The Board receives support from the Asian Development Bank, the Chartered Professional Accountants of Canada, the New Zealand External Reporting Board, and the government of Canada.
 The structures and processes that support the operations of the IPSASB are facilitated by the International Federation of Accountants (IFAC).
 For copyright, trademark, and permissions information, please go to permissions or contact firstname.lastname@example.org.

 About the Nominating Committee

-The Nominating Committee is responsible for the selection process for IPSASB membership, including leadership roles.
+The Nominating Committee is responsible for the selection process for IPSASB membership.
 The Public Interest Committee oversees the nominations process for IPSASB and provides its advice.
 The International Federation of Accountants® (IFAC®) Board approves the IPSASB composition.
 To learn more about the Nominating Committee, please visit IFAC website.